 The village is situated on 10 acres of beautifully landscaped gardens, canals and brick walkways.

 We recommend 3 to 4 hours to visit the village attractions with more time to eat and shop.

-All presentations, demonstrations, petting zoo and rides are included with your admission.
+All presentations, demonstrations, petting farm and rides are included with your admission.